hexclan232/awesome-interview-questions/awesome.md

 ## Only awesome is awesome

-Research if the stuff you're including is actually awesome.
+MY name is Khan sfddfsdf  if the stuff you're including is actually awesome.
 Put only stuff on the list you or another contributor can personally recommend and rather leave stuff out than include too much.

 ## Awesome badge